Brecel stages greatest Crucible comeback to beat Si

 It was a heartbreaking ending to Si's tournament, with his fearless attacking style and unflappable disposition en route to the last four earning him a multitude of admirers.

-The 20-year-old, who will climb from 80th to 36th in the world rankings, was a relative unknown when the tournament got under way 14 days ago but can take great satisfaction from making a lasting impression on the sport's greatest stage
+The 20-year-old, who will climb from 80th to 36th in the world rankings, was a relative unknown when the tournament got under way 14 days ago but can take great satisfaction from making a lasting impression on the sport's greatest stage.

 Si was not even on the professional circuit 12 months ago, with his best performance prior to this coming with a quarter-final appearance at the European Masters.